-Postcard Anecdotes is a participatory installation where the public is invited to write personal recollections about the impact of railway about the places/spaces they call home.
-The community is welcome to write on postcards or (record oral stories) and hang them in the installation(s).
-The postcards together build an alternate archive of narratives that are not in the history books, rather those that live in the memory of the people, community and land.
-The anecdote as a written form moves to open up a conversation about contemporary Canadian rail culture, through which we may confront our daily movement, mark memories and re-write history.
+Story Line is a participatory installation where the public is invited to write personal stories, on postcard, about the effect of the railway in their community.
+The postcards move to open up a conversation about contemporary Canadian rail culture, through which we may confront our daily movement, mark memories and re-write history.

-Riding Mountain National Park, Waywayseecappo First Nation, Sandy Lake, Erickson, Dauphin, Winnipeg, Thunder Bay, Sudbury, Nipissing First Nation, North Bay, Wikwemikong First Nation, Manitoulin Island, Mississaugi First Nation, Blind River, Sudbury, Toronto
+Negotiating Spaces has visited: Riding Mountain National Park, Waywayseecappo First Nation, Sandy Lake, Erickson, Dauphin, Winnipeg, Thunder Bay, Sudbury, Nipissing First Nation, North Bay, Wikwemikong First Nation, Manitoulin Island, Mississauga First Nation, Blind River, Toronto.

 This project is generously supported by Alberta Foundation for the Arts, Jumblies Theatre, The Inspirit Foundation and ACI Manitoba.

 Hi Lindsey, it was lovely to meet you and Keith on the Canadian in July – hope you enjoyed your celebrations!
 Thanks for sharing your website, it’s so interesting to learn more about the social history of the train in Canada.
 I’m reminded of the changes in Britain which were prompted by our railway, particularly the adoption of a single standard time across the whole country (whereas before, eg Oxford was 5 minutes behind London) and the effects that ‘sharing our time’ had on creating a shared sense of place and connectedness.
 Good luck with all your work, and feel free to get in touch if you end up in London.